 In some instances, a second procedure called additive coronoplasty may be used to build up the teeth.
 Your dentist can perform either procedure.

-However, researchers who conducted a later study determined that more research is needed to confirm the safety and effectiveness of using Botox for the treatment of teeth grinding.
+However, researchers who conducted a determined that more research is needed to confirm the safety and effectiveness of using Botox for the treatment of teeth grinding.